 Margaret Mitchell

-Margaret Mitchell is an AI ethics researcher known for pioneering model cards, building responsible-AI practice inside major labs, and arguing that AI systems should be evaluated through their effects on people.
+Margaret Mitchell is an AI ethics researcher known for pioneering model cards, building responsible-AI practice inside major labs, and arguing that AI systems should be evaluated through documented effects on people, rights, consent, and institutional accountability.

 Snapshot